MLB playoffs 2023: Kershaw flops, Rangers, Astros and Phillies open Division Series with wins

 QUICK EXIT

-Dodgers ace Clayton Kershaw crashed out of Game 1 in the NL Division Series, getting tagged for six runs and recording just one out against the Arizona Diamondbacks on Saturday night.
+Dodgers ace Clayton Kershaw crashed out of Game 1 in the NL Division Series, getting tagged for six runs and recording just one out against the Diamondbacks.

 The three-time Cy Young Award winner had never made a start in which he had pitched less than one inning.
 Los Angeles manager Dave Roberts had expected Kershaw to throw about 85 pitches.